-We have been asked to coach a group of young ladies with their ambitious charity project for Christmas.
+We have been asked to coach a group of young ladies with their ambitious charity project.

 With their mutual agreement, in a session of blogs, we will publish answers to their questions and anxieties.

 As beginners, carefully consider what type of beads you required for your project as there is a multitude to choose from; price, quality, size and durability.